kylantis/fusion-ui/src/components/README.md

 ## Collections

+- #each
+    - Ternary expressions are supported

+- #with

 - Collections can generally contain null members, but you should avoid nulls on the first and last members of a collection at any given point, if your #each block uses @first and @last.
 This is because null collection members are always represented as an empty strings, hence any conditional expression targeting @first and @last will not be executed if nulls are present on the first and last members respectively

 ### Manipulating collection members